oracle-livelabs/database/xmldb/xml2relational/xml2relational.md

     ![Joing the views](./images/img-4.png)

-    On top of that, having relational views created, you will be able to use SQL language capabilities.
-For example, you can easily leverage Group by and SQL Analytics functionalities.
+    Having relational views created, you will be able to use SQL as you would do with normal relational tables (or views).
+For example, you can easily leverage Group by and SQL Analytics functionalities, which we will do in the next two steps.

-    3.2.
-Group by query
+2. Apply an aggregation using GROUP BY

-    We can find how many purchase orders are for each cost center using this query.
+    Let us find out how many purchase orders are for each cost center using this query.

     ```
     <copy>